Note: This is a non-magic AU! No foolish wand-waving or silly incantations.

 Hermione recognized the name.
 Malfoy.
-The Malfoys used to handle most of VoldeMart's affairs, including overseas business, like, say, selling jobs to China.
-Until this year, that was, when apparently there was a bit of a power shift within the ranks of VoldeMart, although the media hadn't really been able to discover much about it.
+That family had used to handle most of VoldeMart's affairs, including overseas business, like, say, selling jobs to China.
+This year, though, there'd been a power shift within the ranks of VoldeMart, although the media hadn't really been able to discover much about it.
 The whole company was annoyingly closed-up about all its affairs.
 Hermione's lip curled involuntarily in dislike.

 "You got a problem?" said a cool voice.
 Hermione glanced up.
 The dark-haired one was talking to her.

 "No, I don't 'got a problem'," she said coldly.

 The two boys in the door exchanged amused glances.

 "Hey, don't get so angry, sweetheart," drawled the blond, brushing back his perfect hair.
 "Nice shoes, by the way."

 Hermione looked down at her worn-down boots and swallowed.
 Here was where it started.
 This was what she'd expected.

 But the dark-haired one intervened, and she didn't really know why.
 "Please, Abraxas.
 It's not her fault if she doesn't choose to wear shoes worth more than the average house."

 Yet there was a tone to that almost-joking sentence that was definitely derogatory, and Hermione picked up on it.